Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Experiments and Discussions

 \begin{theorem} There exist constants $\underline{C}$ and $n_0>0$ such that

 holds for all $n \ge n_0$ and any dual-based policy $\bm{\pi}.$ \end{theorem}

 Based on the experiments and the theoretical results developed in this paper, we raise several open questions for future study.
 First, how does the regret depend on $m$?
-In the experiments of Random Input I, we observe that the regret does not scale up with $m$, but this is apparently not the case in Random Input II.
-A possible explanation is that the generation of $r_j$'s in Random Input II causes that $r_j$ scales with $m$ and consequently the offline optimal objective values scales linearly with $mn.$ A natural question then is what are the conditions that render the regret dependent on $m$ and in what way the regret depends on $m$.
+In the experiments of Random Input I, we observe that the regret increases but does not scale up much with $m$.
+This is apparently not the case for Random Input II where the regret increases significantly as $m$ grows larger (See Section \ref{numeric_m} for more experiments).
+A possible explanation is that the generation of $r_j$'s in Random Input II causes that $r_j$ scales with $m$ and consequently the offline optimal objective value scales linearly with $mn.$ A natural question then is what are the conditions that render the regret dependent on $m$ and in what way the regret depends on $m$.
 Second, is it possible to relax the assumptions and extend the theoretical results for more general random input models and permutation models?
 We observe a good performance of Algorithm \ref{alg:HDLA} when the assumptions are violated and even in the permutation model.
 For example, we observe an $O(1)$ regret of Algorithm \ref{alg:HDLA} in the experiment under Random Input II (Figure \ref{fig:Regret}).
 Since the assumptions are violated, the lower bound does not hold in Random Input II.
-Also, it is an interesting question to ask that whether the dual convergence and the regret results still hold in a permutation model.
+Also, it is an interesting question to ask if the dual convergence and the regret results still hold under the random permutation model.
 This question entails a proper definition of the stochastic program (\ref{asymProblem}) in the permutation context.
-Third, in Assumption \ref{assump1} (c), we require the constraints $\bm{b}$ scales linearly with $n$.
-We have not answered the question whether this linear growth rate is necessary for establishing the dual convergence results.
-In other words, how the dual convergence and regret bounds can be extended to a limited-resource regime?
+Third, in Assumption \ref{assump1} (c), we require that the constraints scale linearly with $n$.
+We have not answered the question of whether this linear growth rate is necessary for establishing the dual convergence results.
+In other words, how can the dual convergence and regret bounds be extended to a limited-resource regime?
 Besides, Algorithm \ref{alg:HDLA} updates the dual price in every period.
-This raises the question that if it is possible to have a less frequent updating/learning scheme but still achieve the same order of regret.
+This raises the question if it is possible to have a less frequent updating/learning scheme but still to achieve the same order of regret.
+In the network revenue management setting where the distribution is known, \cite{bumpensanti2018re} has shown the effectiveness of an infrequent updating scheme.
+The analysis therein highly relies on the finiteness of the distribution's support as well as the knowledge of the distribution.
+We believe it is both interesting and challenging to derive a similar low-regret result with an infrequent updating scheme for the general OLP problem.
+The last question is on the type of regret bound: all the algorithm bounds we provide in this paper are on regret expectation.
+An interesting question is how a high-probability regret bound can be derived for the OLP problem (possibly with extra logarithmic terms).
+In fact, the results of dual convergence in our paper are probabilistic (as in Proposition \ref{pro:gradient} and \ref{pro:Hessian}), which may serve as a good starting point for deriving a high-probability regret bound.